 This year, the University of California at San Diego invited the Dalai Lama to deliver its commencement address.
 The school’s CSSA threatened “tough measures to resolutely resist the school’s unreasonable behavior.”
 The Chinese government accuses the Dalai Lama of promoting Tibetan independence from China, and the CSSA said it had consulted with the Chinese Consulate in Los Angeles on how to oppose the speaking invitation.

 Part of the CCP’s outreach to Chinese students abroad is through the Ministry of Foreign Affairs.
 In the wake of the 1989 student protests, the Ministry emphasized that diplomats should not merely engage in “routine management of student affairs” but must engage in ideological “struggle.”
 “Party organization in the United States” was to be done “underground.”
 “Control” of the CSSA was “given priority.”
 6See Nicholas Efitimiades, Chinese Intelligence Operations (1994).
 Although students initially formed their own organizations, after 1989 branches of CSSA were established on various campuses around the world with the Ministry’s support.
-Chinese embassies and consulates also frequently finance CSSAs through dinners, parties, and travel, according to an opinion piece in Forbes.
+Chinese embassies and consulates also frequently finance CSSAs, including through dinners, parties, and travel, according to Forbes and Foreign Policy.
 Individual students were to be categorized dependent on their loyalty to Beijing.
 Pro-CCP students would be maintained and strengthened.
 For the less patriotic, propaganda methods would be used to win them over.
 Those students deemed dangerous to PRC national interests would be exposed and attacked.
 7See James To, Qiaowu: Extra-Territorial Policies for the Overseas Chinese (2014).

 Another aspect of the CCP’s outreach to Chinese students abroad is through the Party’s United Front Work Department.
 At a 2015 United Front meeting, President Xi Jinping stressed that Chinese students studying abroad are a focal point for the United Front’s work.
 The overall mission of the United Front is to unite non-CCP groups such as students, intellectuals, and overseas Chinese in support of the CCP’s political goals.
 According to Prof. Gerry Groot of the University of Adelaide: